levymoreira/monorepo/README.md

 docker compose up -d --no-deps --scale next-app-one=2 next-app-one
 ```

-Repeat for `next-app-two` or `express-api` whenever you ship a new Docker image.
+Repeat for `next-app-two`, `levymoreira-blog`, or `express-api` whenever you ship a new Docker image.

 ## Logging + monitoring